 Clearing House when certificates mature.

-five year fund placements will be made to Qualified Public
+year fund placements will be made to Qualified Public

 Depositories once a month.
 The total amount of funds available for

 each maturity, the minimum acceptable interest rates for each

 maturity, and the maturity dates of the certificates of deposit will